Zinbo/Pokemon-Easiest-Catch/README.md

 ## How to use

 ## Features
+- Users can see all pokemon in infinite scrolling list
+- Users can filter on games to see which pokemon appear in which games
+- Pokemon not caught appear as greyed out in list
-- User can select the games that they own to decide on best game to capture each pokemon
+- User save a list of games that they own to decide on best game to capture each pokemon
 - Will show, in descending order, the best places to catch each pokemon
 - User can tick off the pokemon they have for easier viewing, and store details about where they are (in pokemon home, on ruby cartridge, etc.)
 - User can filter the list based on: